queelius/sluug-talk-llm/README.md

 ---

-## LLM Overview
+# LLM Overview

-- **Task**: Estimate the training data's probability distribution using next-token prediction (SSL)
+Basic idea: train a model to predict the next token in a sequence of tokens.

+- **Task**: Given a sequence of tokens, predict the next token.
-  - Pre-trained models predict the raw data distribution.
+    - Pre-Train model to learn raw data distribution using SSL.
-  - Fine-Tuning: Train the model to a specific data that is more relevant to a task.
+    - Fine-tune model to a specific dataset that is more relevant to a task.
-  - RLHF: Bias the model to produce outputs that people prefer.
+    - RLHF model to bias it to produce outputs that people prefer.
-- **Goal**: Enable the generation of new data points that resemble in some ways the characteristics the data.
+- **Goal**: Enable the generation of new data points for a given task.

+---
+## OOD Generalization

-  - At inference, outputs are almost always out-of-distribution (OOD).
+At inference, outputs are almost always out-of-distribution (OOD).

 - In-context learning: Transformers seem to be good at learning to generalize from data that was not seen during training.
 - Learning to predict the next token when the data is sufficiently complicated requires a general kind of intelligence.
 - Causal inductive bias: The model is biased to predict the next token based on the evidence of the previous tokens.
 *Example*: "Based on all the previous evidence, I conclude that the murderer is ___".
 To do this well, it seems you must be able to reason about the evidence.

  ---
-## My Naive N-Gram Model
+# My Naive N-Gram Model

 - Let's go to the notebook.
 - If you want to follow along, colab is available at: